OscarPellicer/marp_template/README.md

 ### Starting from scratch

-Create a new markdown file in your repository, add the frontmatter and start writing your slides:
+Create a new markdown file (e.g. `slides.md`) in your repository, add the frontmatter and start writing your slides:

 ```markdown
 ---